 First Year Development Program (FYDP) is a required two-semester course sequence for all first-year students in The George Washington University School of Business (GWSB).
 FYDP provides students information on resources at GW and GWSB to help them transition into the University and succeed both in and out of the classroom.
 Students develop career-based knowledge, begin preparation for business careers, and learn about the importance of civility and integrity in business discourse.
-Finally, students perform service within the District of Columbia in order to apply the business concepts and entrepreneurship.
+Finally, students perform service within the District of Columbia in order to apply course concepts.
 Students earn one academic credit for each course.

-Each semester there is a book assigned to all of the sections which is then discussed in class as well as assignments.
+Each semester there is a book assigned to all of the sections which is then discussed in class and assignments.

 The Richard Blackburn Endowed Lecture on Civility and Integrity